Auto-Enrolment Retirement Savings Scheme

 If an employee earns less than €20,000 per year or is not aged between 23 and 60, they can choose to join the pension scheme if they are not already part of a pension plan.

-If an employee has been enrolled and their earnings go below €20,000 per year, they will stay in the scheme.
+If an employee has been enrolled and their annual earnings fall below €20,000, they will remain in the scheme.

-If an employee has more than one job, and the additional job(s) do not have a pension scheme into which they or their employer are contributing through payroll, then an employee will be automatically enrolled for those jobs if combined wages are more than €20,000
+If an employee has more than one job, and the additional job(s) do not have a pension scheme into which they or their employer is contributing through payroll, then an employee will be automatically enrolled for those jobs if combined wages are more than €20,000

 Suppose an employee is auto-enrolled and later starts contributing to a personal or occupational pension through payroll.
 That employment will become exempt from auto-enrolment, and any overlapping contributions will be refunded.